Represent Your Business Online in 10 Simple Steps

 This means taking time to create posts for the various social media networks.
 It means that you do more than just post.
 You must create marketing pieces that are also persuasive whilst also giving the reader a reward for even visiting your social media profile in the first place.

-6 – Get your business website added into paid and unpaid directories
+6 – Get your business website added to paid and unpaid directories

 Paid directories should send you targeted traffic that is easy to convert or convince.
 If they do not then do not renew your subscription when the time rolls around.
 Getting yourself into directory articles that are free is difficult, but you can always write a few yourself and post them online.